Bhatpar Rani

-Bhatpar Rani is a town and tehsil in Deoria District in the state of Uttar Pradesh in India.
+Bhatpar Rani is a tehsil headquarter in Deoria District in the state of Uttar Pradesh, India.
+It represents one of the constituencies of the Uttar Pradesh Legislative Assembly within Deoria district.

+Geography

+Bhatpar Rani is a Nagar Panchayat and a Block headquarter in Deoria district, Uttar Pradesh.
 It belongs to Gorakhpur Division.
-It is located 48 km towards East from District headquarters Deoria.The Member of Legislative Council of Bhatpar Rani Constituency is Shri.
-Sabhakunwar Kushwaha In Bhatpar Rani, the block number of village is 127.
-The biggest village in this tehsil is Sarayan.
-Khan Sir(Teacher), Shilpi Raj(Singer) were born here.
+It is a town located on the west side of Bihar border.

 Demographics

-As of the 2011 Indian census, Bhatpar Rani is a Nagar Panchayat city in district of Deoria, Uttar Pradesh.
-Bhatpar Rani city is divided into 12 wards in which elections are held every 5 years.
+Bhatpar Rani is divided into 12 wards in which elections are held every 5 years.
 Bhatpar Rani (NP) has a population of 14,839, of which 7,692 are males and 7,147 are females.

-The population of children aged 0-6 is 1,962, which is 13.22% of the total population of Bhatpar Rani (NP).
+As of the 2011 Indian census, the population of children aged 0–6 is 1,962, which is 13.22% of the total population of Bhatpar Rani (NP).
 In Bhatpar Rani Nagar Panchayat, the female sex ratio is 929 compared to the state average of 912.
 Moreover, the child sex ratio is around 960, compared to the Uttar Pradesh state average of 902.
 The literacy rate is 80.71%, higher than the state average of 67.68%.
-In Bhatpar Rani, Male literacy is around 86.94% while the female literacy rate is 73.97%.
+In Bhatpar Rani, male literacy is around 86.94% while the female literacy rate is 73.97%.

-Bhatpar Rani (NP) has total administration over 2,201 houses to which it supplies basic amenities like water and sewerage.
+Bhatpar Rani, at the level of (NP), handles the administration of over 2,201 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within the Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.

-Economy

-Life in this area is dependent on agriculture and various types of business.
-Most of the commodities purchased are unprocessed or semi-processed agricultural products.
-These are cleaned, graded and packaged by farmers prior to distribution in local and international markets.
-10% of the farmers' agri-commodities are processed into supermarket-ready products, including maize, wheat, soya beans, rice, sorghum, millet, beans, pigeon peas, cowpeas, chickpeas, green gram, groundnuts, cashew nuts, sesame seed, niger seed, coriander seed, cumin seed, linseed, ginger, cloves, sugar, coffee, fertiliser, and tea.

 Transportation

-Railway stations

-The nearest railway station to Bhatpar Rani is Bhatpar Rani railway station, which is located in and around 0.2 km distance.
-Other railway stations include:

-Airports

-Bhatpar Rani's nearest airport is Kushinagar Airport, situated 52.7 km away.
-Other airports around Bhatpar Rani include:

-Nearby places

-Nearest Districts

-Bhatpar Rani is located around 39 kilometres from its district headquarters Deoria.
-The other nearest district headquarters is Gopalganj situated at 43.6 km from Bhatpar Rani.
-Surrounding districts from Bhatpar Rani are as follows: